 In 2004 Professor Nobles was named to the Distinguished Lectureship Program of the Organization of American Historians and, for 2005-2008, was elected to the Advisory Council of the Society for Historians of the Early American Republic (SHEAR); more recently, he has also served SHEAR as a member of the Editorial Board of the Journal of the Early Republic and as a member of the SHEAR Book Prize committee.

 After retiring from Georgia Tech, Nobles was the 2016-2017 Mellon Distinguished Scholar in Residence at the American Antiquarian Society, and during the 2018-2019 academic year was the Robert C. Ritchie Distinguished Scholar in Residence at the Huntington Library in San Marino, California.

-He is the author of John James Audubon: The Nature of the American Woodsman, published by the University of Pennsylvania Press in 2017.
+He is the author, most recently, of The Education of Betsey Stockton, published by the University of Chicago Press.
+His earlier book, John James Audubon: The Nature of the American Woodsman, was published by the University of Pennsylvania Press.